Get it on Amazon »

 Are you the first man who was born?
 Or were you brought forth before the hills?
 Have you listened in the council of God?
 And do you limit wisdom to yourself?
 Job 15:7–8

 Eliphaz is obviously referring poetically to Adam—the “first man”—and his rhetorical contrast requires us to understand that while Job had not listened in the council of God, Adam had.
-This gives us our first clue for interpreting a few passages which have historically been puzzling to Christians.
+While Eliphaz is not always to be trusted, this does give us a clue to follow, so let’s see where it leads.
+Assuming that Adam listened in the council of God, this would bring some clarity to passages which have historically been puzzling.

-If Adam was a human member of the divine council, and if he encountered God in the garden of Eden, and if—as we’ve seen—the rest of the council’s presence is taken as given in such situations; then the garden itself must have been the council meeting-place.
-Although we never see a throneroom in Eden, this idea is corroborated in at least three other ways:
+If Adam was a human member of the divine council, and if he encountered God in the garden of Eden, and if—as we’ve seen—the rest of the council’s presence is taken as given in such situations; then the garden itself would have been the council meeting-place.
+Although we never see a throne-room in Eden, this idea is corroborated in at least three other ways:

 - A garden.
 Most obviously, the divine council was thought to meet in a garden—which is what Adam was created in.